motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 sudo mv motiond /usr/bin/motiond
 ```

-Now we need to login to each user and setup the Masternodes.
+Now we need to login to each user and setup the Masternodes (depending on how many you make).
 Do:

 `su motion1`